Mouse and Zebrafish Genetics Programme

 Its principal focus was on mouse and zebrafish genetics, information and biological resources.
 In-house research focused on the biological function of genes identified in other Sanger Institute programmes, such as Human Genetics and the Cancer Genome Project, or of potential importance to human development and health.

 The Bradley laboratory is a multi-disciplinary environment with a number of parallel research themes.
-One of our core disciplines is ...
+One of our core disciplines is the ...